 - Access 2000 Database (*.mdb):

-Through this option you can easily save the copy of your database in .mdb file format which can be opened using Access 2000.
+Through this option, you can easily save the copy of your database in .mdb file format which can be opened using Access 2000.

 - After choosing one of the above options, in Saves As dialogue box.
-Assign name to your database file, in the given file name box and then click to the save
+Assign a name to your database file, in the given file name box and then click to the save

-After performing all this tasks Access will close the original database.
-And open up a new copy of database in the file format which you have specified.
+After performing all these tasks Access will close the original database.
+And open up a new copy of the database in the file format which you have specified.
 All the changes that you make in your database will show effects on the new copy.
 In order to make changes in the original database, you need to reopen your original database.

-In order to convert Access 2007 database to other older version like access 97 or earlier.
+In order to convert Access 2007 database to other older versions like access 97 or earlier.
 You need to first use Access 2007 to convert the database to Access 2000 or Access 2002 – 2003 version file format.
 Then only you can use the older version of Access for the easy conversion of your Access database to format you need.

 What Factors Prevent Conversion Of Access ACCDB To An Earlier File Format?